Akshaj000/CropRecommender/README.md

 Features : N, P, K, temperature, Humidity, pH and  rainfall.

-This is also for me to get a brief idea for my first semester maths project which is on precision farming.
-I will add the link to the repository here.
+This is also for me to get a brief idea for my first semester maths project which is on precision farming -> https://github.com/ronakdudhani/CropRecommender .

 Reference :